 Brown County Man Sentenced to 60 Months in Prison for Possession with Intent to Distribute and Distribution of Methamphetamine

-Washington was indicted in October 2021 and pleaded guilty in September 2022.
-She has remained in the custody of the United States Marshal since her arrest in June 2022.
+Langan was indicted in May of 2022 and pleaded guilty in September of 2022.
+He has been detained by the United States Marshals Service since his arrest.